OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 *ajouter l'image select template nifi*

-**6. Then you will have to configure the first processor named Ingest Tweets from Public Feed (GetTwitter Processor) by adding our Consumer Key & Secret and Token Access Key & Secret that you can find on your application in your Twitter Developer Account.**
+**6. Then you will have to configure the first processor named Get File (GetTwitter Processor) by adding your specific input repository

-*ajouter l'image gettwitter config*
+*ajouter l'image getFile config*

 **7. Then you can start the Nifi pipeline by clicking on the button play.**